KPBS-FM: Adding KQVO

-From Classical to News/Talk
+From classical to news/talk

 KPBS-FM primarily played classical music until mid-1990s, when it started adding more NPR programs and news to its format.
 The wake-up broadcast Morning Edition was put on the schedule along with midday talk shows including Fresh Air.
 Beginning May 23, 2011, the station discontinued its classical music programming in the evening hours and moved all music to an online stream.
 When it began broadcasting using HD Radio technology, KPBS-FM added a full time classical music subchannel.

 In 2009, the radio, TV and digital news operations were merged into a single content-producing division.
 This allowed KPBS to produce television and radio news simultaneously.

 San Diego wildfires

 The California wildfires of October 2007 in the San Diego area affected KPBS broadcasts.
-Power was lost to the tower shared by KPBS-FM and KPBS-TV on Mount San Miguel.
+Power was lost to the tower shared by KPBS-FM and KPBS television on Mount San Miguel.

-Within three hours, alternative rock station 94.9 KBZT agreed to air KPBS' wildfire coverage until the station could return to a backup operation from its studios on the San Diego State University campus, which occurred the next day.
+Within three hours, alternative rock station KBZT agreed to air KPBS' wildfire coverage until the station could return to a backup operation from its studios on the San Diego State University campus, which occurred the next day.
 KPBS later restored full coverage from Mount San Miguel using a backup generator.

 On October 1, 2012, KPBS boosted its effective radiated power from 2,700 watts to 26,000 watts.
-It also moved its tower from San Miguel Mountain to Mount Soledad.
+It also moved its tower from Mount San Miguel to Mount Soledad.

+Adding KRAM

+In 2025, Gabriel Wisdom of America Money Management bought a radio station in Borrego Springs, where radio coverage was inadequate despite being part of San Diego County due to the local topography.
+On February 10, 2026, the station began simulcasting KPBS-FM, providing radio news, talk, and NPR programming to the desert region.
+The station also provides emergency information in the event of cell or landline outage during natural disaster.